beakerbrowser/webdb/README.md

 Abstracts over the [DatArchive API](https://beakerbrowser.com/docs/apis/dat.html) to provide a simple database-like interface.
 Put another way, it hides the filesystem to provide a Tables and Records metaphor.
 Forked from [Dexie.js](https://github.com/dfahlander/Dexie.js) and built using IndexedDB.

-Injest works by scanning a set of source archives for files that match a path pattern.
+Injest works by scanning a set of origin archives for files that match a path pattern.
 Those files are indexed ("ingested") so that they can be queried easily.
 Injest also provides a simple interface for adding, editing, and removing records on the archives that the local user owns.

 #### Goals